 Biography

-After my degree in Biology and a MRes at the University of Barcelona, I completed my PhD with Dr Elisa Marti at the Molecular Biology Institute of Barcelona.
-There, I uncovered how Sonic Hedgehog coordinates the patterning, growth and differentiation of neural precursors in the vertebrate neural tube.
+After obtaining a degree in Biology and an MRes at the University of Barcelona, Jordi Cayuso completed his PhD with Dr Elisa Marti at the Molecular Biology Institute of Barcelona.
+There, he uncovered how Sonic Hedgehog coordinates the patterning, growth, and differentiation of neural precursors in the vertebrate neural tube.

-I then moved to the UK, for my first postdoc with Dr Elke Ober at the MRC National Institute for Medical Research (London).
-There, I started my work on the Eph/Ephrin signalling pathway.
-My findings revealed that Eph/Ephrin signalling between liver precursors and the adjacent mesoderm is key for the asymmetric placement of the liver and for the correct formation of the ducts connecting the liver and the pancreas to the gut.
+He then moved to the UK for his first postdoctoral position with Dr Elke Ober at the MRC National Institute for Medical Research in London.
+During this time, he began studying the Eph/Ephrin signalling pathway.
+His findings revealed that Eph/Ephrin signalling between liver precursors and the adjacent mesoderm is crucial for the asymmetric placement of the liver and the proper formation of the ducts connecting the liver and the pancreas to the gut.

-In 2013, I moved to Dr David Wilkinson laboratory (The Francis Crick Institute, London) where I discovered that the Eph receptor coordinates the formation of sharp borders with the acquisition of cell identities by regulating the mechanical properties of cells and activating the transcription cofactors Yap/Taz.
+In 2013, he joined Dr David Wilkinson's laboratory at The Francis Crick Institute in London, where he discovered that the Eph receptor coordinates the formation of sharp borders with the acquisition of cell identities by regulating the mechanical properties of cells and activating the transcription cofactors Yap/Taz.

-I joined the University of Portsmouth in 2023 as a Group Leader and Senior Lecturer in Biomedical Sciences.
-I am currently investigating how Eph/Ephrin signalling is involved in different aspects of neural development, tissue regeneration and neurodegeneration.
+In 2023, Jordi Cayuso joined the University of Portsmouth as a Group Leader and Senior Lecturer in Biomedical Sciences.
+Currently, he is investigating how Eph/Ephrin signalling is involved in various aspects of neural development, tissue regeneration, and neurodegeneration.

 Alongside research, I contributed as a Teaching Assistant at the prestigious “Embryology: Concepts & Techniques in Modern Developmental Biology” course at the Marine Biology Laboratories (Woods Hole, University of Chicago, US).